 were having a party in the garden, but the storm upset the apple cart.

 An apple a day keeps the doctor away = (proverb) apples are so

 healthy that if you eat one every day, you will never need to visit the doctor.
 Our

 grandmother would always give us apple for dessert.
 She was convinced that an

 to go bananas = become very angry or excited.
 My father went

 bananas when I said I wanted to leave university.

-a second bite of the cherry = (GB) a second chance to do something.
+a second bite of the cherry = (UK) a second chance to do something.
 I

 failed the exam, but I will get a second bite of the cherry next month.